meteor/meteor/content/blaze.md

 By making the `blurringInput` flexible and reusable, we can avoid re-implementing functionality in the `autocompleteInput`.

-<h3 id="utility-libraries">Utility libraries</h3>
+<h3 id="libraries">Libraries</h3>

 It's usually best to keep your view layer as thin as possible and contain a component to whatever specific task it specifically needs to do.
-If there's heavy lifting involved (such as complicated data loading logic), it often makes sense to abstract it out into a utility library that simply deals with the logic alone and doesn't deal with the Blaze system at all.
+If there's heavy lifting involved (such as complicated data loading logic), it often makes sense to abstract it out into a library that simply deals with the logic alone and doesn't deal with the Blaze system at all.

 For example, if a component requires a lot of complicated [D3](http://d3js.org) code for drawing graphs, it's likely that that code itself could live in a separate module that's called by the component.
 That makes it easier to abstract the code later and share it between various components that need to all draw graphs.